AntoineSoetewey/datanalyze/content/_index.md

     + data manipulation and data analysis with R
     + data visualization with ggplot2
     + practice of statistics
-    + automatic reporting with R Markdown
+    + automatic reporting with R Markdown and Quarto
 - **Research & development**: I am dedicated to find state-of-the-art methods and tools to answer your needs in an efficient and innovative manner.

 *(For students who need help in statistics for their class or Master's thesis, please visit [easystat.be](https://easystat.be/).)*